Our Future Path! A plan for a better world!

 Our representatives need to represent the interests of us, their constituents, so the first thing we need to do is to bar all money coming from outside groups.
 This would need to include any outside money being funneled through special interest groups, political action committees, and political parties.
 Of course, to ensure there is no outside money, the source of all campaign donations would need to be reported.
 That is, there could not be any dark money coming in.

 The next issue is with individuals who can afford to make extra-large donations.
 Since less money would come in from outside donors, a rich individual living in the district could potentially donate a significant portion of a candidate’s campaign money.
-If the candidate that this rich individual donated to was elected, then this donor could end up having bought some extra influence.
+If the candidate to whom this rich individual donated was elected, then this donor could end up having bought some extra influence.
 The only way to prevent this buying of extra influence would be to limit donations to some relatively small amount per person.

 With the above limits on outside and individual donations, we would end up with a new issue.
 That is, campaigns may not be able to get enough money donated to finance an effective campaign.
 This leads us to what really should be done to overhaul our campaign financing.
 We need clean election laws that would have our governments provide all the campaign financing.
 This would eliminate any donor influence buying and shift our political campaigns from who can buy the most advertising to who is truly the best candidate.